jtopjian/puppet-cubbystack/README.md

 Hiera is recommended, but not a hard requirement.

-### Other
+### Required Modules

-Other requirements will be based on your own environment.

-If you use RabbitMQ, you'll obviously need a RabbitMQ module.
-See the `ext/deps.sh` script for a list of modules required to use the example manifests.
+See the included Puppetfile for a list of required modules and their known working versions.

 ## Usage

-cubbystack has a set of manifests for almost all OpenStack components (no Neutron at this time).
+cubbystack has a set of manifests for all core OpenStack components.
 These can be found in the `manifests` directory.
 Please read and review these manifests -- there's nothing terribly advanced about them, but if you find yourself unable to understand them, I recommend brushing up on Puppet before trying to use this module in production.

 All components take a `$settings` parameter.
 This is a hash of `key => value` settings that ultimately turn into the configuration options for the various OpenStack configuration files.
-Please see the `examples/settings` directory for samples of hashes.

 You can use Hiera or Puppet data types to build your hash -- just as long as what is passed as a parameter is a valid hash.

-Please see the `examples/manifests` directory for sample manifests including examples for supporting services.

 ### Getting Started

-I recommend copying the `examples/manifests` directory to a site-local module and then modifying the example manifests to suit your environment.
+I have built a [reference module](https://github.com/jtopjian/puppet-havana) to be used as both a working example and the basis for custom configurations.

 ### Custom Configurations